 Uninoculated plants that had substantial root nodule formation (nodule biomass: root biomass values greater than 0.05 g g-1) were removed from analyses under the assumption that plants were either incompletely sterilized or were colonized by symbiotic nitrogen-fixing bacteria from neighboring plants.
 This decision resulted in the removal of sixteen plants from the analysis: two plants in the elevated CO2 treatment that received 35 ppm N, three plants in the elevated CO2 treatment that received 70 ppm N, one plant in the elevated CO2 treatment that received 210 ppm N, two plants in the elevated CO2 treatment that received 280 ppm N, two plants in the ambient CO2 treatment that received 0 ppm N, three plants in the ambient CO2 treatment that received 70 ppm N, two plants in the ambient CO2 treatment that received 105 ppm N, and one plant in the ambient CO2 treatment that received 280 ppm N.

-A series of linear mixed effects models were built to investigate the impacts of CO2 concentration, fertilization, and inoculation on G. max leaf nitrogen allocation, gas exchange, whole-plant growth, and investment in nitrogen fixation.
-All models included CO2 treatment as a categorical fixed effect, inoculation treatment as a categorical fixed effect, and fertilization as a continuous fixed effect, with all possible interaction terms between all three fixed effects also included.
+A series of linear mixed effects models were built to investigate the impacts of CO2 concentration, nitrogen fertilization, and inoculation on G. max leaf nitrogen allocation, gas exchange, whole-plant growth, and investment in nitrogen fixation.
+All models included CO2 treatment as a categorical fixed effect, inoculation treatment as a categorical fixed effect, and nitrogen fertilization as a continuous fixed effect, with all possible interaction terms between all three fixed effects also included.
 All models accounted for climatic differences between chambers across experiment iterations by including a random intercept term that nested starting chamber rack by CO2 treatment.
 Models with this independent variable structure were created for each of the following dependent variables: Narea, Marea, Nmass, Chlarea, Anet,420, Anet,growth, Rd25, Vcmax25, Jmax25, Jmax25:Vcmax25, PNUEgrowth, χ, Ncost, Cbg, Nwp, total biomass, total leaf area, %Ndfa, and root nodule biomass: root biomass.

 Shapiro-Wilk tests of normality were used to assess whether linear mixed-effects models satisfied residual normality assumptions.
-All that did not originally satisfy residual normality assumptions were met w either a natural log or square root data transformation (Shapiro-Wilk: p>0.05 in all cases).
+All models that did not originally satisfy residual normality assumptions were met when response variables were fit using either a natural log or square root data transformation (Shapiro-Wilk: p>0.05 in all cases).
 Specifically, models for total leaf area, Narea, Nmass, Chlarea, Anet,420, Anet,growth, Rd25, Vcmax25, Jmax25, Jmax25:Vcmax25, PNUEgrowth, χ, total leaf area, and Ncost satisfied residual normality assumptions without data transformation.
 Models for Marea, total biomass, and Cbg satisfied residual normality assumptions with a natural log data transformation, while models for Nwp, nodule biomass, nodule biomass: root biomass, and %Ndfa satisfied residual normality assumptions with a square root data transformation.